 You can identify our Ref Team, if you don't already know them, by consulting the notice board in the Crew Shed.
 The board will tell you who is present at an event and what their role is.

-The Team, which may also include occasional, guest contributors, will be drawn from the following people (see next page for mugshots):
+The Team, which may also include occasional, guest contributors, will be drawn from the following people:

-Refs: Esther, Evie, Guy, John (Goff), Jasper and Nathan.
+Refs:Esther, Evie, John (Goff), Jasper and Nathan.Welfare Refs:Esther, Evie and Nathan.Build Ref:EstherPyro Ref:Jasper

-BuildRef: Esther

-PyroRef: Jasper

-Make-Up: Leo and Guy

-Crew Wrangler: Anna